michelle-miller/assistant-icp/tutorial-slots-complex.md

     This time Watson responds with, `OK.
 I am making you a reservation for 6 on Friday, December 29 at 5:00 PM.`

 You have successfully improved the format that the dialog uses when it references context variable values in its responses.
 The dialog now uses `Friday, December 29` instead of the more technical, `2017-12-29`.
 And it uses `5:00 PM` instead of `17:00:00`.
-To learn about other SpEL methods you can use with date and time values, see [Methods to process values](dialog-methods.html#date-time).
+To learn about other SpEL methods you can use with date and time values, see [Methods to process values](/docs/services/assistant-icp/dialog-methods.html#date-time).

 ## Step 2: Ask for everything at once
-{: #ask-for-everything}
+{: #tut-slots-complex-ask-for-everything}

 Now that you have tested the dialog more than once, you might have noticed that it can be annoying to have to answer one slot prompt at a time.
 To prevent users from having to provide one piece of information at a time, you can ask for every piece of information that you need up front.
 Doing so gives the user a chance to provide all or some of the information in a single input.